opsmop/opsmop/docs/source/community.rst

 Community
 ---------

-The purpose of the OpsMop community is to come together to build the ultimate configuration system we all want to use.
+The purpose of the OpsMop community is to come together to build the system we all want to use.
 We love to hear use cases, stories, challenges, and ideas and learn from everyone's experiences.

+Participation in discussions is vital and strongly encouraged.
 Code contributions are always welcome, but never required.

 .. _forum: